gbeckers/Darr/docs/readcode.rst

 Reading data in other environments
 ==================================

-The most important feature of Darr that makes it stand out for scientific use is that it is self-documented and includes code to read the array in other analysis platforms.
+The most important feature that makes Darr stand out for scientific use, is that it is self-documented and includes code to read the array in other analysis platforms.
 This maximizes the chances that your data will be relatively easily accessible in different environments.
+A quick copy-paste and you or any one else will be looking at your Python array in Matlab, R or Mathematica.

-Currently arrays have read code examples for:
+Currently, Darr arrays have read code examples for:

 - Python (just standard library)
 - Python with Darr library